 Help, I don’t have a compatible version of Excel!

-If you don’t have a compatible version of Excel for Power Query and Power Pivot then the easiest option is to purchase the standalone version of Excel 2013 or 2016.
-It’s usually around US$110.
+If you don’t have a compatible version of Excel for Power Query and Power Pivot then I highly recommend getting Microsoft 365 (I don't make any money for this recommendation).

 Backward Compatibility for Power Pivot Files

 If you share a Power Pivot file with someone who doesn’t have Power Pivot they will be able to view/read the file but they can’t interact with the Slicers, change the PivotTables or refresh the data.

 Use the table below [Fig5.] to identify the compatibility options available to you and your users.

 Power Pivot course